-FUE and FUT are two most frequently used Hair Transplantation techniques.
+FUE and FUT are the two most frequently used Hair Transplantation techniques.
 The latter is an older technique, a more invasive one.
-In FUT hair transplant the surgeon excises a linear strip of hair bearing skin from the donor area, and dissects it further to obtain grafts for transplantation.
+In FUT hair transplant the surgeon excises a linear strip of hair-bearing skin from the donor area and dissects it further to obtain grafts for transplantation.

-On the other hand, in case of FUE hair transplant, there is no cutting or stitching of the scalp skin.
+On the other hand, FUE hair transplant involves no cutting or stitching of the scalp skin.
 Instead, it uses a small punch tool for direct extraction of individual grafts from the donor area.

-Will FUE Hair Transplant leave scar on my scalp?
+Will FUE Hair Transplant leave a scar on my scalp?

-The traditional FUT method leaves a linear scar on the back of the scalp that you would need to hide with your hair style.
-FUE does not leave a linear scar but tiny pinprick scars that are not visible until you get your head shaved off after having hair transplant.
+FUE hair transplant typically does not leave a linear scar but can result in small, dot-like scars at the donor site.
+It only causes tiny pin-prick scars that are not visible until you get your head shaved after having a hair transplant.

 After receiving local anesthesia, the patient doesn’t feel any pain during the process.
 However, after the procedure, the patient may face a little discomfort because of the aftermath of surgery.